BwayCarl/Budget-Tracker/README.md

 - [License](#license)

 ## *Description*
-This assignment uses an existing Budget Tracker application from a previous in class activity to allow for offline access and functionality.
+This assignment uses an existing Budget Tracker application from a previous in-class activity to allow for offline access and functionality.

 The user will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.